eendeego/node-openvg-canvas/README.md

 On node-canvas, user code explicitly calls toBuffer or similar functions to produce output.
 Note that this behavior can be reproduced on node-openvg-canvas by calling ImageData.saveToBuffer and/or Canvas.toBuffer.

-Code running on node-openvg-canvas must explicitly swap display buffers, to do so, either call ```Canvas.vgSwapBuffers()``` or use the included requestAnimationFrame shim (for more information look at the clock examples) that does this after calling your paint (callback) function.
+Code running on node-openvg-canvas must explicitly swap display buffers, to do so, either call ```Canvas.vgSwapBuffers()``` or use the included requestAnimationFrame shim that does this after calling your paint callback function (for more information look at the clock examples).

 ## License